Uniqueness class of solutions to a class of linear evolution equations: Introduction

+where $m$ is a positive integer, $V$ is a discrete set and $L$ is in a class of linear operators on $\R^V$, including the Laplacian $\Delta$, the Schr\"odinger operator $\Delta + W(x)$, and the biharmonic operator $\Delta^2$ on weighted graphs with even complex-valued weights; see Section \ref{sec:derive}.

 The paper is organized as follows: In next section, we recall some basic facts on weighted graphs.
 In Section \ref{sec:sharp}, we construct the counterexample for both the uniqueness and the time analyticity for the solutions of the wave equation.
 Section \ref{sec:proof} is devoted to the proofs of main results, Theorem~\ref{thm:main1} and Theorem~\ref{main-result}.
+In Section \ref{sec:derive}, we extend the result to a class of linear evolution equations on discrete sets.